 Econo Lodge Phoenix Airport – If you’re looking for an affordable and comfortable accommodation option in a convenient downtown location, then this hotel is a great choice for you.
 It comes well-reviewed with clean, air-conditioned rooms and friendly staff.
 Breakfast is also included in the room rate.
 Click here to see their latest prices

 The Saguaro Hotel – If you would like to experience a little bit of Old Town Scottsdale luxury in your short time in Phoenix, then you can’t go wrong with The Saguaro.
 Located in the heart of downtown Scottsdale, this hotel is incredibly clean, comfortable, and sure to impress.
 Click here to see their latest prices

 Airbnb – If you want to save some money on your Arizona itinerary or just stay in some unique accommodations, then Airbnb is a great option for you.
-There are numerous properties available throughout Phoenix and Arizona in general that will suit any personality or budget (this private room in Scottsdale is great if you’re on a budget!)
-If you are new to Airbnb, you can click here to get up to $40 off your first stay.
+There are numerous properties available throughout Phoenix and Arizona that will suit any personality or budget (this private room in Scottsdale is a great option if you’re on a budget!)
+Click here to see the best Airbnbs in Arizona!